-My other secret weapon to regularly maintain the sinks (and even the tub drain) is a 36″ Grab Easy Clog Remover.
+My other secret weapon to regularly maintain the sinks (and even the tub drain) is a plastic clog grabber and remover.
 This is a DIY of the plumbing snake that plumbers bring with them, but much cheaper.
-Running at only $5.98, this little guy has saved me thousands by not having to pay for a plumber because it helps me be proactive.
+This little guy has saved me thousands by not having to pay for a plumber because it helps me be proactive.

 Before I get creative with my baking soda and vinegar mix, I bust out this wonderful tool and run it down the pipes to see if I can grab any excess junk that may be clogging them up.
 Sometimes I come up with some interesting stuff, usually in the kids bathroom.
 But between the two different tricks, I have never had to pay a plumber to fix my pipes, saving me hundreds if not thousands over the 15 years.
 Here are four other must have cleaning products for your home.

 That silicone line around the edge of your tub and sinks is there for a reason – it keeps water and moisture from getting behind tiles, drywall, or other wall coverings.
 Water can cause a lot of damage if not controlled, leading to mold and mildew that could cause health problems.
 Stop big problems and save money by replacing caulk every year, or when it shows signs of wear and tear.
 Simply pull out the old caulk and clean the area well, dry well, and reapply a new bead of caulk.
 It takes some practice to make a lovely bead, but the key is to make sure it has good coverage with no cracks or holes.
 Make sure you use the proper type of caulk for the area.